Coordination office MSD

 Additionally, the office performs public relations work, ensures smooth execution of the classes and is the contact point for the relevant faculty representatives.

 Individual study counseling on agreement.
-Ask for an appointment (will be done by phone or digitally).
+Ask for an appointment (will be done by phone or zoom).

 Coordination Office MSD